Shutter speed is the most obvious contributing factor to exposure. Alongside aperture and ISO, it has the biggest effect on your photos.

 The longer the exposure is, the more light the shutter lets into the camera.
 This way, you can illuminate low-light situations using a slow shutter speed.

-This photo was taken at night, so I used a slower shutter speed than usual to gain an even exposure.
+The photographer took the photo below at night, so they used a slower shutter speed than usual to gain an even exposure.
 Long-exposure photography is only possible with a tripod or somewhere flat to lay the camera.

 This next photo needed a long shutter speed for a different reason.
 The creator of this image had to wait for a passing car to come into the frame.

-The timing can be very difficult because it can take some time to figure out the exact settings.
-Only a specific shutter speed will make the blur precisely as long in the image as you wish.
+Timing can be very difficult because figuring out the exact settings can take some time.
+Only a specific shutter speed makes the blur precisely as long as you wish in the image.

 Choosing the right shutter speed is crucial when photographing moving subjects.
 It also plays a part in creative photography and lets you experiment with different lighting and motion blur methods.